 To get help for the X server, click on Help in the PC Session Manager or the Start Application dialog box.
-A window similar to that shown in Figure 6-10 is displayed.
+A window similar to Figure 6-10 is displayed.

 Figure 6-10 The X Server Help Window

 Getting Help for X Applications